ianrasmussen05/programming-languages-2021/report.md

 - What is the halting problem?
 Why is it undecidable?
 What are other undecidable problem?
 - Some modern programming languages such as [Dafny](https://hackmd.io/@alexhkurz/SJyBbDQjv) implement verification of termination and Hoare triples.
 Explore.
 - [Reversible computing](https://hackmd.io/@alexhkurz/H1PIwnSqw).
+- Maybe browsing through the list of [discussion topics](discussion-topics.md) gives some further ideas.

 And some more advanced questions if you want to explore more: